massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/09-media/image-right.md

 ---
-title: Image
+title: Image - Pull Right
 ---
-Description: an atom for `<image>` elements with alt text and an optional 'float' direction (right or left).
+Description: an atom for `<image>` elements with alt text and a 'pull' (float) right direction.

 ## State: ALPHA